Go to content

 In KAFINEA, this method is applied to both output and input VAT, for greater simplicity when generating the VAT return.

-Parameters are set using strategies, a concept unique to KAFINEA, from the following path: Finance > Accounting > Settings > Account number assignment strategy for Products and Services.
+Configuration is performed using strategies—a feature unique to KAFINEA—via the following path: Finance > Accounting > Settings > Account Number Assignment Strategy for Products and Services.

 To define output tax accounts, follow the steps below: